{eac}ObjectCache Extension Plugin

 Additional Information

-• {eac}ObjectCache is an extension plugin to and requires installation and registration of {eac}Doojigger.
+{eac}ObjectCache is an extension plugin to and is fully functional with installation and registration of {eac}Doojigger.

 Change Log